Ecwid/ecwid-api-docs/includes/_combinations.md

 **token** |  string | oAuth token
-**productId** | number | Internal product ID **combinationId** | number | Internal variation ID
+**productId** | number | Internal product ID **combinationId** | number | Internal variation ID lang | string | Preferred language for the product fields in search results.
+If a certain field does not have the translation available for the set language, the default language text will be used for that field

 #### Response